The ‘Access to health care’ project survey for Young People

 They will talk to you about how your child is doing in school and the support they have put in place to meet your child’s learning and development needs.

 Teachers monitor the progress of all the pupils in their class through regular assessments.
-Where a pupil is not making the level of progress expected for their age, the teacher will put in place additional help and support to help them to help them catch-up.
+Where a pupil is not making the level of progress expected for their age, the teacher will put in place additional help and support to help them to help them to catch-up.
 They should discuss this with you at parents evening.

 Some pupils in school may be identified as having a special educational need (SEN) and will require additional support to remove any barriers to learning.
 Schools must keep a record of all pupils with SEN in their school – this is sometimes called the SEN Register.